FelipeNoogueira/sample-data-ingestion-pipeline/README.md

 docker ps
 ```

-As soon as you've verified that your containers are running and healthy, there's only one last thing to do.
-Access Airflow's Web UI on your Web Browser by typing: **localhost:8080**.
-You should see this screen:
+Next, access Airflow's Web UI on your Web Browser by typing: **localhost:8080**.
+After loging in by typing 'airflow' for both username and password, you should get to this screen:

 <img src="Airflow_Web_UI.png" alt="exemplo imagem">

+Finally, click on both DAGs' toggles to unpause them and that's it!
+Your DAGs should immediately start collecting data from the API and populating a table in your Data Warehouse.